TheRiot90/riot-homelab/README.md

 - Debugging methodology (reading logs carefully, isolating variables, testing assumptions)
 - Infrastructure thinking (separation of concerns, failure modes, backup strategies)

-The most valuable thing wasn't any specific technology — it was learning to debug real systems under real pressure, with real users (my cousins) waiting for things to work.
+The most valuable thing wasn't any specific technology — it was learning to debug real systems under real pressure, with real users waiting for things to work.

 ---